-Select the touch probe function: Press the PROBING P soft key

-- Touch points of basic rotation?: Press NO to ignore the previous touch points.
-(The dialog question only appears if a basic rotation was made previously.) - ▶ Probe both workpiece sides twice. - ▶ Enter the coordinates of the datum and confirm your entry with ENT. - ▶ To terminate the probe function, press the END key.
+- Select the touch probe function: Press the PROBING P soft key - ➤ Touch points of basic rotation?: Press NO ENT to ignore the previous touch points.
+(The dialog question only appears if a basic rotation was made previously.) - ▶ Probe both workpiece sides twice. - ► Enter the datum coordinates and confirm your entry with ENT. - ▶ To terminate the probe function, press the END key.